icons8/lunacy-docs/docs/symbols.md

     </tr>
     <tr>
       <td>Go to Master Symbol</td>
       <td>Brings you to the master symbol of the selected instance.
-Optionally, you can just double-click the required instance.
 To return to the instance from the master, click the <B>Back to instance</B> button that will appear in the top-left corner of the canvas.</td>
       <td><code>Ctrl+Alt+E</code></td>
     </tr>
     <tr>